The History of the Harrington Jacket

 Legendary "Rat Pack" singer Sammy Davis Jr.

-The signature tartan print on the inner lining of the Baracuta Harrington is actually the Tartan of the Scottish Fraser Clan.
+The signature tartan print on the inner lining of the Baracuta is actually the Tartan of the Scottish Fraser Clan.
 In 1938 John Miller asked Lord Lovat, the 24th Cheiftain of Clan Fraser for permission to use it.

 Not only was the design of the tartan a perfect compliment to the G9, it also provided a suitably noble touch.
 As war broke out, Lovat’s heroism in battle (Winston Churchill described him as “the handsomest man to cut a throat") enhanced the hard-edged masculine appeal of the design.